lsds/sgx-lkl/docs/Debugging.md

 This assumes you want to debug SGX-LKL directly from the source tree without installing it.

-To debug an application, invoke `sgx-lkl-gdb` as follows:
+To debug an application, prefix the regular `sgx-lkl-run-oe` command with `sgx-lkl-gdb --args`, for example:
 ```
 tools/gdb/sgx-lkl-gdb --args build/sgx-lkl-run-oe --hw-debug root_disk.img /app
 ```